brunocodutra/metal/README.md

 ## Portability

-Metal has no dependencies other than the sandard C++ library, so any compiler that supports C++11 should be able to handle it just fine.
+Metal has no dependencies other than the standard C++ library, so any compiler that supports C++11 should be able to handle it just fine.
 Nevertheless, Metal is continuously and automatically tested upon every commit against some of the most popular freely available compilers.